FilipeLopesPires/CinematicVR-ProductionTool/src/README.md

 2. Download this repository and make sure the 'External' folder inside the Unity project directory isn't empty.

+3. Open the 'Assets' folder inside the Unity project directory and delete the 'MixedRealityToolkit.Generated' folder and the 'MRTK' shortcut.
+Also delete the corresponding .meta files.

-3. Open the 'External' folder inside the Unity project directory and run the .bat (for Windows users) or .sh (for Linux users) file with admin priviledges (only tested for Windows).
+4. Open the 'External' folder inside the Unity project directory and run the .bat (for Windows users) or .sh (for Linux users) file with admin priviledges (only tested for Windows).

-4. Open the project inside Unity, wait for updates to be completed (if needed) and accept the notification that pops up once the project is open.
+5. Open the project inside Unity, wait for updates to be completed (if needed) and accept the notification that pops up once the project is open.

-5. Some errors should appear on the command line.
+6. Some errors should appear on the command line.
 Download and import the Oculus Integration Unity package in order to solve them.

-6. Upgrade plugins and restart the project (if needed).
+7. Upgrade plugins and restart the project (if needed).

-7. Turn on your Oculus Quest and connect it to the computer running the Unity project using the link cable.
+8. Turn on your Oculus Quest and connect it to the computer running the Unity project using the link cable.

-8. Select File > Build Settings > Android, on the 'Run Device' select the Oculus Quest and then click on 'Switch Platform'.
+9. Select File > Build Settings > Android, on the 'Run Device' select the Oculus Quest and then click on 'Switch Platform'.

 ## Authors: